alufolie91/saturn-32p/LUASTUFF.md

 os.date
 os.difftime

+## Follower data

+Data from the followers_t is now usable from lua

+Example:

+followers[player.follower].name

 # New stuff from Saturn:

 ## mobj.localskin and player.localskin fields

 Allow reading and assigning localskins to players.
-Local skins for other objects aren't supported currently.

 ## mobj.rollsum field